grahampugh/grahampugh.github.io/_drafts/2024-07-22-sofa-new-feed.md

 ### Compression

 `curl` offers a `--compressed` option which allows the file to be transferred as a gzipped version, saving extra bandwidth.
-So, please add this option to your `curl` commands in your SOFA scripts.
+This option is *required* for the new feed URL - the file may not download properly without it.

 ### E-tags